SATHYARANGARAJ53/SATHYARANGARAJ53/README.md

 - 🌱 I’m currently learning **Python,SQL**

-- 💬 Ask me about **DataStructures and Algorithms using Java,Flask, React, HTML, CSS.**
+- 💬 Ask me about **DataStructures and Algorithms using Java,SQL, React, HTML, CSS.**

 - 📫 How to reach me **rangarajsathya53@gmail.com**